wpcapetown/code-of-conduct/README.md

 ## Code of Conduct

-“WordPress Cape Town” in this document refers to the WordPress Cape Town Slack organization at [https://wpcapetown.slack.com/](https://wpcapetown.slack.com/).
+“WPSA” in this document refers to the WordPress South Africa Slack organization at [https://wpcapetown.slack.com/](https://wpcapetown.slack.com/).
 “The administrators” refers to the administrators on this organization, a [list is available at the top of the Team Directory](https://wpcapetown.slack.com/team) (must be a member of the organization to view).

-WordPress Cape Town is dedicated to providing a harassment-free experience for everyone.
+WPSA is dedicated to providing a harassment-free experience for everyone.
 We do not tolerate harassment of participants in any form.

-This code of conduct applies to all WordPress Cape Town spaces, including public channels, private channels and direct messages, both online and off.
+This code of conduct applies to all WPSA spaces, including public channels, private channels and direct messages, both online and off.
 Anyone who violates this code of conduct may be sanctioned or expelled from these spaces at the discretion of the administrators.

-Some WordPress Cape Town spaces may have additional rules in place, which will be made clearly available to participants.
+Some WPSA spaces may have additional rules in place, which will be made clearly available to participants.
 Participants are responsible for knowing and abiding by these rules.

 Harassment includes: